 Recall that the goal of this work is to determine a charge solution for a given configuration.
-Consider a particular mission where a certain χ is needed.
+Consider a particular mission where a certain χ is needed to obtain a desired shape.
 In order to satisfy the requirements for a three-craft equilibrium formation, charge values must be determined which satisfy Eq.
 (10) for the desired χ value.
 In its current form, Eq.
 (10) is nonlinear with respect to the individual charges.
 However, by replacing the actual charges with the charge products the system becomes linear.
-Once a solution for the charge products is obtained, the individual vehicle charges can be determined from 15
+Once a solution for the charge products is obtained, the individual vehicle charges can be determined from [16]